-United Way of Passaic Announces Grants to Fight Hunger
+United Way of Passaic Awards Grants to Four Organizations to provide Food, Education and Advocacy in our Fight Against Hunger

 December 11, 2018; Paterson, NJ:

 Paterson, NJ - An estimated 10% of people in Passaic County and as many as 37% of Paterson residents are “food insecure,” meaning that they lack reliable access to a sufficient amount of quality, affordable food.
 In response to this concern, United Way of Passaic County announces a partnership with four local non-profit organizations that will fight hunger and improve access to healthy food in low income areas of Paterson and Clifton.

 United Way will provide funds to four organizations to implement programs that provide healthy food, nutrition education and advocacy.
 The programs are part of a larger community strategy to increase access to healthy, affordable food, and create healthier communities overall.

 United Way’s “Blueprint for Action”, published in 2017, maps out a multi-pronged strategy for fighting hunger and making communities healthy.
 Two of the specific strategies include making healthy food available in schools and in community settings, and increasing availability of nutrition education to ensure that people know how to prepare healthy foods.

 The following organizations will receive between $10,000-15,000 to partner on this effort with United Way from January 2019 – June 2020:

 St. Paul’s Community Development Corporation (Paterson): will develop or expand food pantries at four Full Service Community Schools in Paterson, creating easier access to food resources for families.